cosmos/sdk-tutorials/hands-on-exercise/3-cosmjs-adv/1-cosmjs-objects.md

 <HighlightBox type="Note">

 This time no ports are published (`-p`) back to the host.
-Indeed, the communication for the NodeJs tests will take place within the `checkers-net` network.
+Indeed, the communication for the Node.js tests will take place within the `checkers-net` network.

 </HighlightBox>